 If a student chooses to provide written consent for disclosure of information they may do so be submitting a conduct records release form to the office of student rights and responsibilities.
 FERPA does permit disclosure of the final results of a conduct meeting and/or hearing to the victim or to the reported victim’s next of kin, when appropriate, of any crime of violence or non-forcible sex offense regardless of whether the institution concluded a violation was committed.
 An institution may also disclose to anyone—not just the victim—the final results of a conduct hearing if it determines that a student is an alleged perpetrator of a crime of violence or non-forcible sex offense, and with respect to the allegation made against them, the student has committed a violation of the institution’s rules or policies.
 Under the Student Right-to-Know and Campus Security Act, the College is required to disclose the results of a conduct or hearing to the victim, when the proceedings involve a sex offense.

-Members of the Community Review Board are not to discuss cases outside of the conduct hearing process.
-Information submitted in Community Review Board Hearings or Conduct Meetings will be maintained in private files (as part of a student’s education records) by the office of student rights and responsibilities under the direction of the dean of students office for a period of seven years and then destroyed or no longer reported with the exception of suspensions and expulsions, which remain a permanent part of a student's educational record.
+Members of the community review board are not to discuss cases outside of a hearing.
+Information submitted in hearings will be maintained in private files (as part of a student’s education records) by the office of student rights and responsibilities under the direction of the dean of students office for a period of seven (7) years and then destroyed or no longer reported with the exception of suspensions and expulsions, which remain a permanent part of a student's educational record.